MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 1. **Install the preview channel on your team's machines.**

-   To install on handful of devices, you can download and install them manually from [Microsoft Edge Insider Channels](https://www.microsoft.com/edge/download/insider).
-To deploy them to multiple devices, see [how to deploy preview channels](./set-preview-channel.md#how-to-deploy-preview-channels).
+   To install preview channels on a small number of devices, you can download and install them manually from the page [Become a Microsoft Edge Insider](https://www.microsoft.com/edge/download/insider).
+To deploy preview channels to a large number of devices, see [How to deploy preview channels](./set-preview-channel.md#how-to-deploy-preview-channels) in _Test upcoming APIs and features_.

 1. **Use your app daily with the preview channel of WebView2, and diagnose potential issues with the WebView2 Runtime.**